 Way back then I read an article by the famed Dr. Oz about juicing to increase energy and lose weight and realized it was not a whole lot different than what I was doing for my sons for years.
 I thought I’d give it a try since it worked so well for my boys.

 When I first started making smoothies for myself I lost approximately ten pounds and reduced my cholesterol level from slightly high to the mid-normal range in six months.
 My energy level also increased.
 I also switched to a wheat restricted diet, so not sure which of the two changes (probably a combination of both) contributed to those results.

 The good news is I have maintained an ideal weight over the years, including through and after menopause when weight gain is typically hard to control.

 My Current Smoothie Recipe

-Currently, I use spinach, blueberries, hemp hearts, collagen, flax seeds, broccoli slaw, cucumber, turmeric, cinnamon, cloves, avocado, fresh lemon juice, and green tea in my version for my aging health issues although I have tried many variations over the years.
+Currently, I use spinach, blueberries, hemp hearts, collagen, flax seeds, broccoli slaw, cucumber, turmeric, cinnamon, cloves, avocado, fresh lemon juice, and green tea for the vitamins and minerals beneficial for my aging health issues.
+I have tried many variations over the years.
 In other words, customize your recipe using what you like the taste of and what benefits you the most.

 My version doesn’t taste as yummy as theirs did years ago, but it is not bad!